arunkumar2891-ux/snaplogicautomations/README.md

 An internal web application for Palo Alto Networks that enables team members to submit SnapLogic pipeline operation requests through a form-based UI.
 The backend creates a JIRA ticket, records the request in BigQuery, and publishes a Pub/Sub message that triggers downstream automation pipelines.

-This is the **local development** version.
-For the production-deployed version, see [`snaplogic-automations-backend/README.md`](./snaplogic-automations-backend/README.md).

 ---

 ## Project Structure